Introduction to Polymorphism

 However, in Java, it is not possible if we change the return type of the method only.

-- Polymorphism helps programmers to reuse the code and also the classes that are once written to be tested and implemented.
+- It helps programmers reuse the code and the classes that are once written to be tested and implemented.
 (Reusability of code)

 - Increases the readability of the program.